jy03189211/gameshop/README.md

 - Weeks 3-4:
     - Continue with our own parts and set a meeting to check our progress
+    - At the end of week 4, the basic functions should be ready

 - Weeks 5-6:
+    - Enhancing responsiveness of the app
+    - Implementing login feature

 - Weeks 7-8:
     - Testing